-Crofton Village Garden Club members are actively engaged in a variety of projects that promote in our community the objectives of National Garden Clubs, Inc., Federated Garden Clubs of Maryland, Inc., and District II
+Crofton Village Garden Club members are actively engaged in a variety of projects that promote the objectives of National Garden Clubs, Inc., Federated Garden Clubs of Maryland, Inc., and District II in our community.

 Project Chair: Littany Hollerbach